Scriptception/CyberDefenders-Writeups/XLMRat.md

 # XLMRat

-## Description
+## Scenario

 A compromised machine has been flagged due to suspicious network traffic.
 Your task is to analyze the PCAP file to determine the attack method, identify any malicious payloads, and trace the timeline of events.
 Focus on how the attacker gained access, what tools or techniques were used, and how the malware operated post-compromise.

 ## Questions

-### 1 - The attacker successfully executed a command to download the first stage of the malware.
+### 1. The attacker successfully executed a command to download the first stage of the malware.
 What is the URL from which the first malware stage was installed?

 Run Tshark against the pcap to filter for HTTP requests: